-Inventory is valued at cost using the first-in/first-out method and consists of food service supplies.
+Inventory is stated at net realizable value determined by using the first-in/first-out method and consists of food service supplies.
 The cost of such inventory is recorded as an expenditure/expense when consumed rather than when purchased.

 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaids in both the government-wide and fund financial statements.
 The cost of prepaids are recorded as an expenditure/expense when consumed rather than when purchased.